-Have you been wondering about baking with honey?
-Or baking with maple syrup?
-Or what to do about substituting sugar in your baked goods or other sweet (or not-so-sweet) dishes, then this post should help.
+If you've been wondering about baking with honey or baking with maple syrup, or what to do about substituting sugar in your baked goods or other sweet (or not-so-sweet) dishes, then this post should help.

 One of my pet peeves (and probably yours too) is running out of something when you are in the middle of the recipe.

-And one of my best time and money-saving cooking and baking tips is learning how to substitute.
+And one of my best time and money-saving cooking and baking tips is learning how to substitute one thing for another.

 Well, one of the easiest things to substitute in recipes is sweeteners.